bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 Change Configuration
 ====================

-To change MySQL's configuration, you need to edit your MySQL configuration file, which is:
+To change MariaDB's configuration, you need to edit your MariaDB configuration file, which is:

 * Red Hat/Fedora: :file:`/etc/my.cnf`